cno-opa/recruit-stat/README.md

 ## To do

- * Run geocall only for applicants from most recent two months
  * Is passing data through master.Rdata file smart?
  * Decide if stdin is the best way to incorporate NOPD data